AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

    D4 has access to CHILD because PARENT is "use"d

 ----------------------------------------
-`use` Clause and Implicit Declarations
+"use" Clause and Implicit Declarations
 ----------------------------------------

 * Visibility rules apply to implicit declarations too